 The results of your facial implant procedure are visible almost immediately.
-Initial swelling will subside over the first week with the use of cold compresses, and continue to subside for the following two to four weeks.
-Swelling from facial implants should go away fully in one to two months as your final results appear.
+Initial swelling will subside over the first week with the use of cold compresses and will continue to subside for the following two to four weeks.
+Swelling from facial implants should go away fully in one to two months as your true results appear.

-Final results from both facial implant and chin surgery procedures takes time.
+End results from both facial implant and chin surgery procedures take time.
 The best way to ensure your overall results is through follow-up consultations with your surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.
-View our chin surgery before and after photos to see results from actual patients.
+View our chin surgery before-and-after photos to see results from actual patients.

 What is involved in recovery?

 Following chin implant surgery, you may experience some pain, swelling and bruising.
 Your stitches will be removed within about a week.
-Stitches used inside the mouth dissolve on their own.
+Stitches used inside your mouth dissolve on their own.

-Recovery from chin surgery involves some swelling, bruising and numbness for several weeks following surgery.
-You'll have incisions in your mouth, increasing the risk for infection from the bacteria that normally reside there, so be especially attentive to caring for your mouth (oral hygiene) according to your surgeon’s instructions.
+Recovery from chin surgery involves some swelling, bruising and numbness for several weeks.
 During the recovery period, you’ll need to eat only soft foods and protect your face from bumps and other injuries.

-Most lip enlargement techniques cause post-surgical swelling that can last for approximately one week.
-After that time, the lips may still be swollen, but presentable.
+Most lip enlargement techniques cause postsurgical swelling that can last for about a week.
+After that time, your lips may still be swollen but presentable.

 Lower jaw implants may cause some discomfort and significant swelling.
 You may also find it difficult to move your mouth and lips for several days.
-Although most of the swelling will subside within several days, it may take several months for all of the swelling to go down.
-Stitches used inside the mouth dissolve on their own.
+Although most of the swelling will subside within several days, it may take months for all the swelling to go down.
+Stitches used inside your mouth dissolve on their own.